napari/docs/docs/naps/6-contributable-menus.md

 │  ├─ predict_from_model
 ```

+### Item Descriptions

+To allow users to browse menus more effectively without having to click each
+item to figure out what it does, menu contributions should be given a `description`
+field that is available when the user is inspecting the menu.
+The `description`
+should be required, so that

 ### Item Grouping & Ordering

 Previously, plugin contributions were limited to the `Plugins` menu and grouped